steveklabnik/jj/docs/design/secure-config.md

 1. The victim uploads a zip file of a repository they have locally on their system at `/path/to/repo`
-2. The attacker can now see any cryptographic signatures stored in the repository
+2. The attacker can now see any configs / config references stored in the repository
 3. The attacker runs
     `jj config set --repo fix.tools.foo ‘[“malicious”, “command”]’`